arthurgian/c-projects/README.md

 <!-- BUILT WITH -->
 ### Built With

-This section should list the technologies used in this project repository.
+This section should list the technologies used in this repository.

 * [![C][C.io]][C-url]